Caregiving is complicated.

-- Relief from constant caregiving and decision-making
+- Relief from decision-making

 - Fewer unplanned hospital trips or ER visits